hexdump0815/imagebuilder/systems/allwinner_h616/readme.md

 - a suitable dtb should be chosen in /boot/extlinux/extlinux.conf (maybe even trying them all to see which works best - default is x96q)
 - panfrost opengl gpu acceleration does not seem to work completely stable yet, thus glamor is disabled for xorg (just edit the xorg conf to comment out the Option "AccelMethod" "none" line to enable panfrost)
 - if panfrost is enabled there are some visual glitches visible like for instance a missing font for the input field of the login window (this seems to be better with the latest v5.18 kernel and v22.1 mesa)
-- gpu accel disabled by default to be on the safe side, but should work fine if enabled
+- gpu accel disabled by default to be on the safe side, but might be partially useable if enabled
 - the whole system seems to be a bit unstable depending on the hardware, it might be require to disable more of the higher freq opp points in the dtb to get more stability
 - it looks like gpu frequency scaling does not work properly yet resulting in gpu errors like "gpu sched timeout", "AS_ACTIVE bit stuck" or page faults, what seems to help is to lock the gpu freq to just a single one for now by echoing a freq from /sys/class/devfreq/1800000.gpu/available_frequencies to both /sys/class/devfreq/1800000.gpu/min_freq and /sys/class/devfreq/1800000.gpu/max_freq (maybe in rc.local or similar) - 250000000 seems to work (others most probably as well)
 - it looks like its a good idea to disable any power management options for the display in the power manager, as otherwise xorg seems to get into a strange state (no more xorg, but console output instead on vt7 - all this without any error or traces) when the power management kicks in